TNKodi/Leaf-Detection/README.md

 # 🍃 Leaf Detection Model

-This project aims to detect and classify leaf types using a deep learning model trained on a custom dataset.
+This project aims to detect and classify leafs using a deep learning model trained on a custom dataset.
 The pipeline includes data preprocessing, model training, and real-time inference.
 Built using PyTorch and Jupyter notebooks.

 ---